sammancoaching/website/workshops/approvals/part3.md

 * 15 min retrospective: gather observations

 ## Part 1

-Key aspects of BDD: double loop TDD.
-Do some 'Discovery' and 'Formulation'.

-### Connect: Behaviour Driven Development - share experiences of it

-In pairs, tell the other person what you already know about BDD.
-Have you done it?
-Sort people into small groups so that hopefully someone in each group knows something about BDD.

-### Concept: BDD tasks and activities game

-This activity is described [here](../../exercises/games/bdd_tasks_activities.html)

-Explain the inner loop is the ordinary Red-Green-Refactor loop that we have in TDD.
-The outer loop is Failing scenario - Passing scenario - Refactor.
-The rhythm of the outer loop is slower.
-A scenario exercises a thicker chunk of code than a unit test.
-A scenario is understandable by everyone in the team, including business representatives.

-### Concept: explain the Kata and one example

-Explain the Lift Kata and show the list of [requirements](../../exercises/kata_descriptions/lift.html).
-You can act as the business representative if they have questions about the requirements.

-Come up with an example, note it on a whiteboard where everyone can see.
-Formulate it into a scenario and also write that on the whiteboard.
-I think this exercise is particularly suitable for formulating scenarios as sketches and then doing Approval testing.

-### Concrete: create examples and formulate scenarios in pairs

-In small groups or pairs, get people to come up with more examples and formulate them as scenarios that could be automated.

-### Conclusions: present scenarios in groups

-Get small groups to present their examples and formulations to one another.

-## Part 2

 What do good test cases look like, can approval tests be good test cases.